kdabarcelos/CMSC6950_Project/README.md

 ---
 ### Conda Software Setup

 Prior the tidynamics setup, it is necessary to install conda from Miniforge installer, which can be found to download [here](https://github.com/conda-forge/miniforge).
-After copy the appropriate link regarding your OS and architeture, run below:
+After copy the appropriate link regarding your OS and architeture, run as below:

 ```
 wget [past the link here replacing within and the brackets]